brkarcher/brkarcher.github.io/yams.md

 #### Space?

 Space is cool, no doubt.
 But one thing about war-in-space settings is that they struggle with the sheer scale of a spacefaring, planet-colonizing humanity.
-Battletech's sources apparently put the human population of the Inner Sphere (i.e. most of settled space) at about 6 trillion, which seems roughly appropriate.
+BattleTech's sources apparently put the human population of the Inner Sphere (i.e. most of settled space) at about 6 trillion, which seems roughly appropriate.
 But with control of the population concentrated into a handful of warrior aristocracies, there ought to be an astronomical pool of resources for each to draw from to wage war.
 This should be a leap like the leap in scale and ferocity from early modern warfare to modern warfare, enabled by fully mobilized industrial capacities, a leap so big as to truly shock the generation that endured it.
 An advancement from our current understanding of warfare to the 31st century warfare of 6 trillion humans ought to be stunning.

 This isn't really borne out in the fiction.
 Of course it's a limitation of the genre (it's a tabletop game at heart), but the setting also attempts to impose some old medieval fantasy-esque associations that might be partly intended to modulate the scale of the warfare (it's largely conducted by mercenaries, who sort of fill a chivalric role of "knight-errant", at the behest of the monarchs).
 But this, then, becomes the point of incongruity: how is it possible that the universe has not become completely dominated by the first faction to even try to assemble an army?
 A real, actual army, befitting its size and industrial might, and not a tiny gaggle of irregulars paid with pocket change?